Roasted Garlic Aioli

 How long does homemade garlic aioli last?

-It will last up to 1 week in an airtight container in the fridge.
+It stays fresh for up to 1 week when stored in an airtight container in the fridge.

 Roasted Garlic Aioli Storage Instructions